Rajat-Rathaur/HMSR/README.md

 ## Contributing

-Contributions to Sociopedia are welcome!
+Contributions to DASK are welcome!
 Feel free to open issues or pull requests.

 ## License